 “I’m to the point where I don’t want to be without this app for Code Blue or stroke.
 It’s an essential tool, not just an optional tool.”

-For Dr. Marc Scarbrough, using the Redivus Health app has become critical to patient care.
+For Dr. Marc Scarbrough, using the Redivus Health mobile app has become critical to patient care.
 As a physician at Lawrence Memorial Hospital in Lawrence, Kan., recently he was attending to multiple patients on the floor when he was alerted of a patient showing signs of stroke.

 Dr. Scarbrough launched the Redivus stroke app on his phone and set the app’s timer back one hour to record when the nurse first reported seeing symptoms, or the “last known normal.”
 He referred to the app’s NIH stroke scale.
 “Even though I know it, it’s useful to have it there as a guide.”